TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/dashboard.md

 </li>
 <li>
 <details>
-<summary>Keys remain active even after all linked partitioned policies are deleted</summary>
+<summary>API Keys remain active after all linked partitioned policies are deleted</summary>

 Resolved an issue where keys remained valid even after all associated policies were deleted.
 The Gateway now applies all available linked policies to a key during request validation and logs warnings if any policies are missing.
 If all policies are missing, the Gateway will reject the key to ensure no unauthorized access.
 </details>